Muktadir28/LevelUpForBigTech/README.md

 # LevelUpForBigTech
-This repo is created to upload my preparation works for leveling up myself for the bigtech.
-The code examples written here may not run in an IDE but if you run it in relevant places such as Leetcode code examples in Leetcode </>Code section it will surely run.
+I will upload codes and tutorials made by myself to prepare myself for bigtech.

-#I don't work for money, I work for dignity.
+#Work for dignity.